Aesculape SRI - Better Health

 Its management is based on a proprietary and dynamic method: the Aesculape method, which includes ESG criteria.

-The decision to invest takes into account all the characteristics, objectives and risks of the UCITS as described in the UCITS’ prospectus and KID, which should be referred to before making any final investment decision.
+The decision to invest takes into account all the characteristics, objectives and risks of the UCITS as described in its regulatory documentation : prospectus, KID, SFDR pre-contractual document if applicable, which should be referred to before making any final investment decision.

 Data refers to elapsed years.
 Past performances do not represent a reliable indicator of future performances.
 The UCITS presents a risk of capital loss.